-The agreement is with Mater Academy, Inc. for a period of five years, through June 30, 2021, and unless terminated by the board shall be renewed along with any renewals to the charter agreement.
-During the year ended June 30, 2019, the School incurred \$599,175 in fees related to this agreement.
+The agreement is with Mater Academy, Inc. through June 30, 2022, and unless terminated by the board shall be renewed along with any renewals to the charter agreement.
+During the year ended June 30, 2021, the School incurred \$560,700 in fees related to this agreement.